com-480-data-visualization/com-480-project-analaktycs/README.md

 * Ability vs Types
 * Types vs Body shape
 * Body shape vs Color
-The user chooses the wich relationship tho display by clicking on the according button.
+The user chooses which relationship to display by clicking on the corresponding button.
 Such relationships are represented by both the number of occurrences of one feature specific value in the other as well as presence frequency.

 For instance if the user hovers over one value, for instance the brown color, he will see the distribution of such color among the body shape present :

 ![](sketches/fig3.1.png)

-That way, the figure is made interactive and user can investigate each feature value distribution across the other selected feature.
+That way, the figure is made interactive and the user can investigate each feature value distribution across the other selected feature.

 ![](sketches/fig3.1.2.png)